vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/project-feed-sources.png)

 Feed Sources are created from a Project's main profile page.
-Click the `+New` button from the `Actions` dropdown to create a new feed; Specify a name and optional feed source URL and click on `Save`.
+Click the `+New` button from the `Actions` dropdown to create a new feed; Specify a name and optional feed source URL and click `Save`.
 You may also adjust whether to automatically fetch the feed from the source URL and to make the feed deployable.

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/create-feed-source.png)